How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Stopping rule for anonymous workers

 \subsection{Algorithm}

-For simplicity, let us assume there are only two answers: $A$ and $B$.
+For simplicity, let us assume there are only two answers for a HIT: $A$ and $B$.
 In each round $t$, let $V_{A,t}$ and $V_{B,t}$ be the number of workers that vote for $A$ and $B$, respectively.
 Note that $t=V_{A,t}+V_{B_t}$.
 Our stopping rule is as follows:

 Here $\eps \geq 0$ and $C \geq 0$ are parameters that need to be chosen in advance.
 After the algorithm stops, the selection rule is simply to select the most frequent answer.
 Note that the right-hand side is not an integer, so we can randomly round it to one of the two closest integers in a way that is proportional to the fractional part.